testasdasdasdasd/HackTheTV/Participants.md

 # List of People Attending
 Use this list to possibly find groups before the hackathon starts

-- Lucas Farah.
-iOS Developer.
-lucas.farah@me.com
+ Lucas Farah - iOS Developer - lucas.farah@me.com